About the Environmental Bill of Rights

 You have the right to comment on environmentally significant government proposals, to seek permission to appeal a ministry decision, or to ask a ministry to review a law or investigate harm to the environment.

 Who and what does the EBR apply to?

-The EBR applies to environmentally significant decisions and proposals made by Ontario ministries or under Acts which are prescribed.
+The EBR applies to environmentally significant decisions and proposals made by certain Ontario ministries or under certain Acts.